 Son Robert Newman (1906-1984) was born on the Fourth of July 1906 in Philippi.
 At the age of 24, on Aug.
 20, 1930, Robert married 16-year-old Ethel Mayle (Jan.
 30, 1912-2002), daughter of Maude Collins.
 Ethel's maiden name also has been given as "Marteney."
 The nuptials were held in Philippi. the Newmans produced these known offspring -- Arnold Newman, Wilma Jean Miner Henry, Maude "Jane" Marshall, Lovear Newman and Stanley Eugene Newman.
 Circa 1935, during the depths of the Great Depression, the family lived in Upshur County, WV.
 By 1940, they were back in Philippi, with federal census records showing that Robert had no occupation that year.
 Robert lived in Canton circa 1965 and is named in the Barbour (WV) Democrat obituary of his brother Andrew.
 Robert died on Jan.
 5, 1984 and rests for eternity in Barnett Ridge Cemetery, located in Barlow, Washington County, OH.
 Ethel survived him by almost 18 years.
 She passed away on Feb.
 1, 2002.

 Son Raymond J. Newman (1908-1964) was born on Feb.
 6, 1908 in Barbour County, most likely in or near Philippi.
-He married Nellie (Mayle) Rhoden (1916- ? ), the daughter of Henry and Minerva Mayle, on Sept.
+He married Nellie (Mayle) Rhoden (Aug.
+12, 1916- ? ), the daughter of Henry and Minerva Mayle.
+Their wedding nuptials took place on Sept.
 28, 1935, when he was age 27 and she 19.
-(Her birthdate was Aug.
-12, 1916.)
 Rev. M.C.
 Harris performed the nuptials.
 The couple produced these four known children -- Franklin J. "Frank" Newman, Bonnie Mayle, Raymond Junior Newman and Henry "Dwayne" Newman.
 Two step-children were part of this family -- Kenneth Newman and Sharon Deloris Humphreys.
 The Newmans later separated and divorced, with Raymond remaining in Philippi and Nellie making her home in Canton, Stark County, OH.
 Raymond was employed as a laborer in and around Philippi.
 He passed into eternity at the age of 56 on July 21, 1964, and his remains were placed into eternal rest in the Welch Cemetery in Philippi.
 His Barbour County death record listed his parents as "Truman Newman" and "Aulda Jaye Mayle."
 The Barbour Democrat published an obituary which said he was survived by 11 grandchildren.
 Nellie's fate is not yet known but will be reported here when discovered.

 Son Andrew Newman (1911-1965) was born on Sept.
 3, 1911 (or 1909).
 At the age of 19 and unmarried, he boarded in 1930 in the home of his uncle, Elza Mayle, in Philippi, and had no occupation.
 He apparently never married, and spent his years as a farmer in the steep hilly terrain of Barbour County.
 At the age of 53, he died in Philippi's Brosaddus Hospital of an intestinal infection on July 22, 1965.
 An obituary in the Barbour Democrat noted that funeral services were conducted in the Chestnut Ridge Church, with Rev. J. Franklin Peoples preaching.
 He was buried at Welch Cemetery in Philippi.
 His death certificate in Barbour County records his father as "Thurman Newman" and "Hulda Jane Mayle."Daughter Wyoman (also spelled "Wyona," "Yomia" or "Wyonia" or "Wyomia") Newman (1912-1990) was born in 1912.
 She married Floyd Mayle (May 1898-1975) on Dec.
 2, 1931, in Philippi.
 She was age 21, and he 33, at the time of the wedding.
 (On the marriage license, he fibbed that he was a bit younger at 30.)
 Floyd was the son of James P. and Mary Ellen (Norris) Mayle.
 Prior to marriage, he and Margarett (?) produced a son, Charles G. Mayle.
 Wyoman and Floyd had these 10 children of their own who lived to adulthood: Donald Eugene Mayle, Herbert L. Mayle, Dorothy (Mayle) Mayle, Harold Mayle, Carney "Studbolt" Mayle, Irene Mayle, Franklin Monroe "Peter Rabbit" Mayle, Elfreda Mayle, Sandra Fisher and Wanda Brandon.
 Sadly, two other of their children died in infancy, one unnamed in 1948 and son John Bertis Mayle in 1953.
 They lived in Philippi circa 1940-1964-1975.
 In 1940, when the federal census was taken, Floyd worked as a laborer for the Works Progress Administration (WPA).
 That year, Floyd's 35-year-old brother William made his home under their roof.
 The census-taker recorded them all as "negro."
 Floyd passed away in 1975.
 Wyoman survived for another 15 years and joined him in eternal sleep in 1990.